Seeking out a new frontier of research at the intersection of space law, intellectual property and space technology

 - Socio-legal studies

-Naomi Hawkins obtained her LLB and her BSc (Biomedical Science) from the University of Queensland in 2002 before being admitted as a legal practitioner in Australia.
-Following a period of legal practice in Australia clerking for a Supreme Court Judge, and working in a large commercial law firm, she completed her BCL at the University of Oxford in 2005.
-She completed her doctorate in law at the University of Oxford in 2009, supported by the Wellcome Trust.
+Naomi Hawkins obtained her LLB and her BSc (Biomedical Science) from the University of Queensland before being admitted as a legal practitioner in Australia.
+Following a period of legal practice in Australia clerking for a Supreme Court Judge, and working in a large commercial law firm, she completed her BCL at the University of Oxford.
+She completed her doctorate in law at the University of Oxford, supported by the Wellcome Trust.
 Followin completion of her doctorate, she was a researcher in law at HeLEX, the Centre for Health, Law and Emerging Technologies in the Department of Public Health at the University of Oxford, and continues a close association with researchers in both law and medicine at Oxford.